EdgeDLT/neo-zk-starter/readme.md

 go run . compile -c my_circuit
 ```

-3. Deploy the contract using neo-go
+3. Deploy the contract to target network using your preferred method.

 4. Generate and verify proofs:
 ```go